industrial-edge/notifier-getting-started/README.md

 - **Warning**: Notifications of medium priority that inform the user of an important status or problem in the plant, for example, when a parameter limit has been exceeded.
 - **Information**: Information about low priority events, such as pending maintenance.

-If the Notifier has some connected clients (mobile devices with Notifier mobile app running), it sends push notifications to the clients in case of an event.
+If the Notifier has some connected clients (smart devices with Notifier app running), it sends push notifications to the clients in case of an event.
 Thus the staff on site is informed immediately about issues within the facility, which reduces reaction times and downtimes.
 Furthermore the staff is able to see, who took over which responsibility.

 ![0](docs/graphics/0_Overview.PNG)